skienzmatishun/rippreport/content/p/bcso-how-to-become-sheriff/index.md

 - bcso
 authors:
 - admin
-alttags: Book cover titled How to Become Sheriff for Dummies, highlighting Fear and Intimidation included!
-FREE! referencing ar...
+alttags: Book cover for How to Become Sheriff for Dummies, fourth edition.
+Features a cartoon character holding a CD and text reading Fear and Intimidation inclu...
 related_articles:
 - slug: po-po-hoss-mack-ccuo
   title: PO PO Hoss Mack CCUO